 By verse 18 and after, he was healed of his blindness, baptized, fed and began preaching the message of Christ in the synagogues – to the Jews.
 Paul was a Jew, so he time and time again attempted to preach to the Jews but he later gave up and in Acts 13:46 said he would now turn to the Gentiles.

 Acts 9 then transitions back to Peter for many signs and wonders to Jews and prepares him for the Gentile Awakening.

-In Acts 10 which will be spoke of more in Part 3, Cornelius the Gentile calls for Peter by revelation of God, and God works on Peter’s Jewish heart to strip himself of his national prejudice.
+In Acts 10 which will be spoken of more in Part 3, Cornelius the Gentile calls for Peter by the revelation of God, and God works on Peter’s Jewish heart to strip himself of his national prejudice.

 Here, by revelation, God calls Peter to Cornelius’ house to preach the word and in doing so, the Holy Ghost fell on Cornelius just as it had in Acts 1 at the Day of Pentecost.This was miraculous as it happened just as before, by prayer and belief the Holy Ghost fell, and they heard (understood) them speaking in Tongues.
 Afterward, as was Peter’s (Apostles) doctrine, they were baptized in water.

 In Acts 11, Peter is questioned, the other Jewish ‘Us Only’ leaders were incensed that Peter would preach to Gentiles – this was unheard of, even had been forbidden by Christ (Matthew 10:5).
 Yet Peter rehearsed the visions he and Cornelius had, exclaimed the reception of the Holy Ghost and then remembered the words of Christ in Acts 1;